THE MEANING OF LIFE

 D. EASTERN RELIGIOUS SOLUTIONS

 Religions of Eastern Civilization include Daoism, Buddhism, Hinduism, and perhaps a dozen other traditions of varying sizes.
 Eastern religions have advocated all three of the above Western solutions to life’s meaning with their own regional twists.
 In addition to these, though, we find solutions grounded in the more unique philosophical elements of the Eastern traditions themselves.
-Again, it is important to understand that each religion—Eastern or Western—has its own long and elaborate tradition of beliefs and worship practices that give meaning to believers’ lives.
-We will look at only three highlights here.
+Again, it is important to understand that each religion, Eastern or Western, has its own long and elaborate tradition of beliefs and worship practices that give meaning to believers’ lives.
+We will look at only three highlights here for the Eastern ones.

 Daoism and the Way of Nature